ucsb-cs48-s20/project-s3-t2-meal-plan/team/STATUS.md

 Describe briefly how you came up with that goal.

 ## Discussion of previous Sprint Goal
+* Our goal was a bit broad, however we were successful in achieving it, and we were all clear on what specifically was needed to do.
+Our sprint goal wasn't too ambitious nor too modest.
 Briefly: was the sprint goal acheived?
 Was it too ambitious?
 Too modest?